hellerve/blog/wip/Maps_Are_Everything.md

 a programming language](https://github.com/hellerve/mae) to see what it would look like.
 I mostly left it alone after that.

-I had a vague idea that one could make something akin to a lambda calculus with maps, but at this point computation (as functions) was a separate concept from data (as maps).
+I roughly thought that one could make something akin to a lambda calculus with maps, but at this point computation (as functions) was a separate concept from data (as maps).
 I shared the language with a few esolang-minded friends from the [Recurse Center](https://recurse.com/), and gave a little lightning talk about